 A true wilderness destination, this short break in Kangerlussuaq provides the opportunity to experience nature at its most raw: reindeer and musk oxen call this region home and the mighty inland Ice Cap is just a few miles away.

 We have included four amazing experiences on this winter break to Greenland including several visits to different parts of the Greenland's ice cap.

 Fly from Copenhagen direct to the Greenlandic settlement of Kangerlussuaq.
-On arrival meet with local guide and check in to Hotel Kangerlussuaq for 4 nights.
-A modern hotel with 70 rooms, Hotel Kangerlussuaq is a focal point for the small settlement, and its bar, restaurant and Café Isikkivik are a hub for tourists and locals alike.
+Enjoy magnificent views of Greenland's ice cap as you descend out of the clouds to land in this incredible place.
+On arrival meet with local guide and check in to Hotel Kangerlussuaq, which is conveniently located next to the airport.
+Your home for the next 4 nights is the focal point for this small settlement, and its bar, restaurant and Café Isikkivik are a hub for tourists and locals alike.

 The Greenland Ice Sheet is a fantastic natural formation that has developed over millions of years as layers of compacted snow and ice, gasses, dust and water accumulated.
 Today's excursion to Point 660 begins, heads out past Kangerlussuaq’s makeshift golf course, a miniature forest of conifers and a roughly 400-meter high cone-shaped rock called Sugarloaf.
 Drive through a stunning landscape of mountains, plains and semi-desert valleys.
 The final destination, Point 660, is nearby at the edge of the Greenland Ice Sheet.
 Its towering backdrop of glacial foothills stretches from north to south as far as the eye can see, and is quite a remarkable sight to behold.
 Here, explore the surrounding area on foot and breathe in the ice sheet’s one-of-a-kind atmosphere.
 (B)